 An example of the early generation ST switch

-Next is the SR series of tape switches which are extremely popular and regarded by most to be the best option currently out there.
+Next is the SR series of tape switches which are extremely popular and regarded by most to be the best option that Surefire produces.
 It offers the momentary activation pad and also provides a constant on button at the front of the unit.
 The user can easily switch between the two at will.
 The SR pads are available in several lengths too with the most common being 7 inches.

 Another great feature of the SR tape switch is the built in picatinny mount.
 This rail grabber mount will allow you to mount the switch to any picatinny rail without the need for any aftermarket mounts or products.
 It also has built in channels for zip ties if you want to secure it further but the built in system is very secure.